 Keep in mind, you can also get as creative, or not, with these as you want.
 For my sugar cookies, I just use a round container lid as a cutter.

-Here’s the original recipe and directions from Betty Crocker’s website.
+Here’s the recipe and directions from Betty Crocker’s website.